victornpb/undiscord/readme.md

-# Delete all messages in a Discord channel or DM
+# Undiscord - Delete all messages in a Discord channel or DM

 1. Install a **browser extension** for managing **user scripts** (skip if you already have one):